EduardoZepeda/go-web-crawler/README.md

  - file: Route of the file containing the urls to crawl, separated by newlines.
 Default to urls.txt at root of the project.
  - showResults: Show a summary of the urls with possible exposed .git or .env uris.

- ## Using Docker
+ ## Quick start with Docker

- To run it using docker just follow the usual procedure.
+ To run this project using docker just follow the usual procedure.
 Make sure the urls file is at the root of the project.

  ```bash
  docker build . -t <name>